dguest/mlbnn/advanced/README.md

 Under `dumper` there are some more sophisticated tools to create datasets.

+ - `dump-minimal.cxx` is the absolute minimal example to read an xAOD.
  - `dump-tracks.cxx` is an example that writes out a 2d array of tracks, one row per jet.
  - `dump-events.cxx` is an example that writes events using variable